ioam/topographica/doc/Reference_Manual/index.rst

  Support for generating streams of scalars, e.g. random distributions; currently available through the imagen module (below)
+`dataviews`_
+ Support for composable and declarative data structures to hold and visualize data and metadata.
 `imagen`_
- Support for generating 1D, and 2D patterns, and for defining mappings between continuous 2D space and finite matrices
+ Support for generating 1D, and 2D patterns, and for defining mappings between continuous 2D space and finite matrices `featuremapper`_
+ Support for the coordinated presentation of input patterns, collating and analyzing the responses to measure feature maps, tuning curves, receptive fields, PSTHs, etc.

-The param, paramtk, numbergen, and imagen modules are each developed and maintained separately from Topographica, because they are general-purpose packages that can be useful for a wide variety of Python programs.
+The param, paramtk, numbergen, dataviews, imagen and featuremapper modules are each developed and maintained separately from Topographica, because they are general-purpose packages that can be useful for a wide variety of Python programs.
 However, they are documented together with Topographica because they were developed alongside Topographica and are used extensively within Topographica.

 Core Topographica packages
 --------------------------